abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 # Lab 07 - Implement an Azure IoT Hub

-### Estimated timing: 20 minutes
+### Estimated Timing: 20 minutes

-## Lab overview
+## Lab Overview

-The Internet of Things (IoT) is a network of physical devices that connect to and exchange data with other devices and services over the Internet or other network.
+The Internet of Things (IoT) is a network of physical devices that connect to and exchange data with other devices and services over the Internet or other networks.
 Azure IoT Hub is a managed service hosted in the cloud that acts as a central message hub for communication between an IoT application and its attached devices.

 Azure IoT Edge is a device-focused runtime that enables you to deploy, run, and monitor containerized Linux workloads.